Top Reasons to Avoid At-Home Microneedling – Prioritize Your Skin’s Health and Safety

 3. Depth of Needle Penetration

 Similarly, professional devices allow for precise control over the depth of needle penetration.
 Particularly crucial for treating different types of skin issues and different areas of the face.
 To point out, at-home devices typically have a fixed depth.
 In fact, they may not be appropriate for all areas or skin types.
-Evidently leading to less effective results or increased risk of injury.
+This leads to less effective results or an increased risk of injury.

 2. Potential for Allergic Reactions or Adverse Effects